 Many deride having worked in a retail store.
 However, if they looked back, they would credit that experience to have thought them it's all about the customer.

-Even if you started out in a high-end-commission-only boutique, you soon realized that the moment you looked at the customer with dollar signs in your eyes, was the moment you lost them.
+Even if you started out in a high-end-commission-only boutique, you soon realized that the moment you looked at customers with dollar signs in your eyes, was the moment you lost them.

 You learned that bonuses and commissions were nice, but they weren’t why you did what you did.

 Whether you worked on an hourly, salary, or commission basis, you learned it was about making someone else's day.

 You learned you could get everything you wanted if you helped someone else first.

 You evolved from it’s all about me and expecting someone to make your day into it’s all about them and making someone else’s day.

 "The problem in retail right now is few are normalizing employees, so many employees are stuck being Me-Centric."

 At the same time, retailers using Big Data are adopting technology to count shoppers and identify them in hopes of learning every little thing about who’s walking through the door, and their behaviors while looking around.

 But analytics shows what happened.
 They are passive; they can't juice sales.

-Neither can the employee who arrives Me-Centric who has never been shown, guided, or held to the standards of making someone else’s day.
+Neither can the Me-Centric employee who has never been shown, guided, or held to the standards of making someone else’s day.
 Their evolution must be guided, or they remain stuck as order-takers.

 Or they’re talking about their relationship problems, frustration with the lottery, or whether the rain will cancel their weekend plans.

-These employees look into their smartphones as they escape to Planet Facebook or Planet SnapChat, or they stand out front of the store looking sooo bored.
+These employees look into their smartphones as they escape on social media, or they stand out front of the store looking sooo bored.

 The party, so to speak, is with them; the customers are an interruption.